Political Storm Clouds Glower As Dems Open New Phase In Impeachment Case

 The Do Nothing Democrats should be focused on building up our Country, not wasting everyone’s time and energy on BULLSHIT, which is what they have been doing ever since I got overwhelmingly elected in 2016, 223-306.
 Get a better candidate this time, you’ll need it!— Donald J. Trump (@realDonaldTrump) October 2, 2019

-At a press conference Wednesday, the president responded to a question about Democrats' subpoena threats by saying, "Well, I always cooperate."
+At a news conference Wednesday, the president responded to a question about Democrats' subpoena threats by saying, "Well, I always cooperate."
 He then repeated his criticism of Pelosi and Schiff and suggested he was done disclosing accounts of his conversations with foreign leaders.

-Trump had earlier said he'd be open to releasing an account of a previous call he had with Ukraine's president and one involving Vice President Mike Pence.
+Trump had earlier said he'd be open to releasing an account of a previous call he had with Ukraine's president and one involving Vice President Pence.

 The Ukraine affair